blukii/Developers/blukiiHub/configuration_en.md

 # blukii Hub Configuration

-This documentation describes the configuration options of the blukii hub.
+This documentation describes the configuration options of the blukii Hub.

 ## Call the configuration interface